dhemery/cwd.dhemery.com/source/_drafts/should.md

 I prefer to make the necessity explicit:
 "The only way to make your code more maintainable is to refactor it."
 This is a very strong claim.

+# Command

+"You should come to my party tonight."

+# Moral Demand

+"You should work harder to meet your estimates."